-In an age, where more and more people strive to do good, it was nice to see a hotel making it as easy as possible for customers to contribute to a worthy cause without needing to ask them to give money.
+In an age where more and more people strive to do good, it was nice to see a hotel making it as easy as possible for customers to contribute to a worthy cause without needing to ask them to give money.

-The business saves money or redirects it to charity and the brand stands out for guests because of the feel associated good factor.
+The business saves money or redirects it to charity and the brand stands out for guests because of the associated feel good factor.